 Despite this recent underperformance, the underlying companies in URA provide the necessary fuel to the 435 nuclear reactors currently in production around the world.
 In addition, according to the Nuclear Energy Institute, there are 72 new nuclear power plants under construction in 15 countries.

-The Market Vectors Uranium+Nuclear Energy ETF (NYSE: NLR) is another ETF with a broader focus on both uranium production and nuclear energy utilities.
-Top holdings in the market-cap weighted NLR include Duke Energy Corp (NYSE: DUK) and NextEra Energy Inc (NYSE: NEE).
+The Market Vectors Uranium+Nuclear Energy ETF NLR is another ETF with a broader focus on both uranium production and nuclear energy utilities.
+Top holdings in the market-cap weighted NLR include Duke Energy Corp DUK and NextEra Energy Inc NEE.

 The expanded scope of utility companies has helped NLR to significantly outperform URA on a year-to-date basis.
 NLR has gained 7.28 percent so far in 2014, and is well above its long-term moving averages.

-Depending on the scope of any changes to current nuclear legislation, the underlying companies in these ETFs may find a myriad of new regulations with which to contend.
+Depending on the scope of any changes to current nuclear legislation, the underlying companies in these ETFs may find a myriad of new regulations to contend with.